-We provide limited perquisites and personal benefits to our named executive officers, including a company car and spousal travel benefits to business functions, membership dues, supplemental life and disability insurance for Mr. Craig, and certain amounts that we paid to each of Mr. Shaffer and Mr. Sechrist to compensate them for living overseas.
+We provide limited perquisites and personal benefits to our named executive officers, including a company car and spousal travel benefits to business functions, and club membership dues.
+Certain amounts were also paid to Mr. Aschke in connection with his assignment in Switzerland, to Mr. Jones in connection with his assignment in Singapore, and to Mr. Sechrist for his former assignment living overseas.
 The Compensation Committee has determined that each of these benefits has a valid business purpose.
 You can find information about these perquisites in the footnotes to the Summary Compensation Table.